Gibbonsia elegans: Habitat and distribution

-The spotted kelpfish is found in shallow waters like those off the coast of Southern California.
-They are commonly found in the shallow subtidal habitats that are plant covered and in rocky intertidal areas along the coast of Southern California.
-They are often found living with red or brown algae or green surfgrass.
-Kelpfish are found in various color morphs that match their plant habitat.
+The spotted kelpfish is found in the shallow, rocky, coastal waters of southern California (including Baja) and requires aquatic vegetation in its habitat.It is sometimes found in calm bays but is most common along stretches of open coast.Some common plants found in the spotted kelpfish's habitat are green surfgrass, brown algae, and red algae.
+The spotted kelpfish inhabits depths ranging from the lower intertidal level (from 0 to 1.2 meters below mean sea level) to about 30m.
+As mentioned previously, kelpfish are found in various color morphs that match their plant habitat.
 In that effort, they are found in red, green or brown forms.
 They are capable of changing their color over a period of time (within several weeks).
-They color changes were determined solely by the color of their habitat and not on their diet.
+According to a 1988 study by Stepien et al., color changes in kelpfish are determined solely by the color of their habitat and not by their diet.
 Color changes are also dependent on season.
-During the winter, more red Gibbonsia elegans were found when red algae were dominant.
-In the spring and summer, green and brown morphs are prevalent.
+In the study, more red Gibbonsia elegans were found in the winter, when red algae were dominant.
+In the spring and summer, the green and brown morphs were more prevalent.
 Male and female Gibbonsia elegans are commonly found in different vertical distributions.
-Females are more frequently found in shallow habitats whereas males are found more commonly as the depth increases.
+Females are more frequently found in shallow habitats whereas males are found more commonly at greater depths.